 Hypnobirthing - a personal perspective

-How many women have experienced others' sorry tales of childbirth?
+How many of you who are pregnant have experienced others' sorry tales of childbirth?
 It’s interesting.
 As a child, I would have told you that the scariest thing in the world for me was the thought of giving birth.
 Why would I believe that such a thing would be SO scary having never been through it?
-Of course, like many other women I know and have worked with, all I knew was what I had seen on TV shows or had heard from other people.
+Of course, like many other people I know and have worked with, all I knew was what I had seen on TV shows or had heard from other people.

 I found, particularly as I got closer and closer to the birth date, that people were desperate to tell me all about the things that could go wrong.
 I love this quote taken from one of my go-to hypnobirthing books (England and Horowitz's 'Birthing from Within'); ‘We all have beliefs about childbirth... but whose beliefs are they: ours?
 Or are they adopted from someone else?’